 The thought of owing a rusty-spotted cat is quite popular judging by the Google searches:

-It is immoral to own a rusty-spotted cat as a pet because this is a wild cat species.
+However, there is also the moral dimension which I’ll get out of the way.
+I know it is boring but it is necessary to touch on this.
+Arguably, it is immoral to own a rusty-spotted cat as a pet because this is a wild cat species.
 It is the smallest species of wild cat and probably the smallest cat on the planet which is why people who’d normally adopt a domestic cat might want to adopt this little feline.
 It is exotic, special and very cute looking but its behaviour is not cute.

 To recap: morally, ethically and practically it is not a good idea to own one.
 But is it illegal?